swish-ninja/swish/README.md

 A high performance messaging fabric available natively in multiple language flavours.

-##Supported Platforms

-The initial platforms that will be targeted initially are -

-- Windows (x86 and x64)
-- Linux (x86 and x64)

-Other OS and platform combinations will be targeted at a later date.

 ##Licensing

 The swish library is licensed under the GNU Lesser General Public License V3 plus a static link exception.